 Teething generally begins about the eighth month.
-First appear the two lower middle incisors, and then the other teeth make their appearance, sometimes first at top, sometimes at bottom, but quite irregular. ^ While the canine teeth generally do not grow until the second year, the molar teeth make their The packs should never exceed more than two hours, preferably the child should be liberated much sooner.
+First appear the two lower middle incisors, and then the other teeth make their appearance, sometimes first at top, sometimes at bottom, but quite irregular. ^ While the canine teeth generally do not grow until the second year, the molar teeth make their appearance, gradually, but very soon after the incisors.